Foras Feasa Ar Éirinn

 Some of the very earliest manuscript copies of the text, notably British Library, Egerton MS 107, UCD-OFM, MS A 14, and Paris, Bibliothèque Nationale, Fonds Celtique MS 66, contain a shorter version of the text and may represent the earliest version to have gone into circulation.
 Of the 17th-century manuscripts to contain the more complete version of the text, as known from the published edition, two strands survive.
 The first strand is preserved in the very earliest manuscripts, including RIA, MS 24 P 23 and UCD-OFM, MS A 15, and is believed to reflect Keating’s orthography more closely than later copies.
 The second, and ultimately more popular strand, based on the work of the Ó Maoil Chonaire scribes, contains more precise orthography.

 A scholarly edition of the full Irish text of Foras Feasa ar Éirinn, derived from a range of early manuscript copies, was published together with English translation and notes, by the Irish Texts Society in 1902-14.
 A digitised version of a different manuscript transcript of this text (UCD-OFM, MS A 14) is available to view on Irish Script on Screen.

 - Catalogue of Irish manuscripts in the Royal Irish Academy (Dublin, 1926), Fasc.
 1: pp 124-5.

 - Geoffrey Keating, Foras Feasa ar Éirinn: the History of Ireland, ed.
 David Comyn and P.S.
 Dinneen (4 vols, 1902-14) [Published edition, based on several different manuscripts].

-- Bernadette Cunningham, The world of Geoffrey Keating: history, myth and religion in seventeenth-century Ireland (Dublin, 2000: reprinted 2004).
+- Bernadette Cunningham, The world of Geoffrey Keating: history, myth and religion in seventeenth-century Ireland (Dublin: Four Courts Press, 2000: reprinted in paperback 2004).